heinc1010/BAMixChecker/docs/Usage.rst

 Usage for each data type
 ---------------------------------------

-BAMixChecker runs a mode for WES and RNA-seq as a default without bed file.
+BAMixChecker runs a mode for WES and RNA-seq as a default without a bed file.

 If a bed file is given with –b option, it runs as a targeted sequencing mode.